 The large pool of applicants makes it increasingly difficult for managers to handle the flow and identify the best candidates.
-Using pre-employment tests can fast forward the hiring process and help you streamline it to a great extent.
+Using pre-employment tests can streamline the hiring process to a great extent.

 - These tests can save you time when placed at the top of the hiring funnel.

 - With the help of AI-enabled test results, you can easily weed out underskilled candidates from the pool.